MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

 dotnet run
 ```

-By default, if no `-p, --project` option passed, `dotnet` will try to find a project file in the current folder, and if it finds an executeable project, it will do run on that application.
+By default, if no `-p, --project` option passed, `dotnet` will try to find a project file in the current folder, and if it finds an executeable project, it will do the run on that application.

 If it seems slow, this is ok.
 That is because `dotnet run` is restoring and building first.

 If the `run` worked, you should see some friendly output: